prograils/lit/README.md

 1. Runs with your app - no need for external services
 2. Support for array types, (ie. `date.abbr_day_names`)
 3. Versioning translations - you can always check, how value did look like in past
+4. Possibility to synchronize between environments or even apps
-4. Easy to install - works as an engine, comes with simple generator
+5. Easy to install - works as an engine, comes with simple generator
-5. You can always export all translations to plain old YAML file
+6. You can always export all translations to plain old YAML file

 ### Screenshots